- Search The Registry

 - My Account

 The date remembers Goree Island.
-This land mass played an important part in the early days of African American history.
+This African land mass played an important part in the early days of African history in the America's.
 Goree Island is a small 45-acre island located off the coast of Senegal.
-Goree Island was developed as a center of the expanding European slave trade.
+Goree Island was developed as a center of the expanding European slave trade of Black African people.

 The first record of slave trading there dates back to 1536 and was conducted by Portuguese, the first Europeans to set foot on the Island in 1444.
 The house of slaves was built in 1776.
 Built by the Dutch, it is the last slave house still standing in Goree and now serves as a museum.
 The island is considered as a memorial to the Black Diaspora.